kumacoinproject/bc4py/doc/Development.md

 2. commit to your repository.
 3. marge pull request to `develop`, please wait reply from core contributors.

-Before pull request
+Check before pull request
 ----
 * Functions, do you confirm the function is easy to understand? enough documents?
 * Migrations, do you confirm the migration has backward compatibility?
 * Tools, do you confirm the tool is backed by realistic scenarios? check dependency?

-Before issue
+Check before issue
 ----
 * Duplication, already raised same issues?
 * Documents, already written in documents?
-* Question, easily solved if you search by Google?
+* Question, easily solved if you search by Google or Github?

 In Japanese
 ----